 A downside of PPF is that it’s not fully waterproof, so water spots are a common occurrence.
 Plus, it must be installed by an expert, which is why this method of paint protection often gets costly.
 On top of that, many types of Paint Protection Film require a full replacement if it suffers damage.
 However, recently, some brands have been making claims of self-healing properties, meaning that light scratches and marring can self-heal, leaving the paintwork undamaged.

-Coatings are the latest and greatest in paint protection technology.
+Protective car coatings are the latest and greatest in paint protection technology.
 Often referred to as “ceramic”, “nano” and “glass” coatings, these products are mostly silica-based polymer solutions that bond to automotive paint on a microscopic level.

 When applied, coatings don’t create a light film on the surface like waxes or sealants, but a harder, shell-like finish that acts as a durable barrier to the elements.
 They’re designed for use on automotive paint, but also on leather, vinyl, plastics, metal, wood, and glass.

-Protective coatings are gaining popularity fast and for good reason.
+Protective car coatings are gaining popularity fast and for good reason.
 They provide a striking aesthetic enhancement along with high levels of chemical and physical resistance.

 Let’s talk about aesthetics first.
 These transparent coatings provide a deep shine and luster by enhancing the reflective properties of your car’s paint.
 On top of that, they make maintenance a breeze.
 Due to their hydrophobic and heatproof properties, contaminants and dirt don’t adhere to the surface as they would on a waxed vehicle - they slide right off, which means your car stays clean for longer.